mami-project/draft-fossati-tsvwg-lola/draft-fossati-tsvwg-lola.md

 are latency sensitive by assigning the NQB DSCP value to the DS field.

-The marking could also be added to other BE traffic by the network before the packet enters the LTE core, for example by a classifier in the SGi-LAN.
-Note that this approach would only work for downlink flows.
+The marking could also be added to other BE traffic by the network before the packet enters the mobile domain, for example by a classifier in the SGi-LAN or by an LTE router.

 # Relationship to a Mobile DiffServ Domain